How to Interview for Soft Skills (Guide)

 Tell me about a work situation where non-verbal communication played a key role in outcomes.

-The response to this request can help you assess how tuned in to non-verbal communication the candidate is and whether they can use their observations to adjust what’s being said to achieve a desired outcome.
+The response to this request can help you assess how attuned the candidate is to nonverbal cues and whether they can adjust their message to achieve a desired outcome.

 How would you explain a complex issue to a new team member?

-The response to this question can provide a lot of insight into the candidate’s skills.
-How do they propose to use different types of communication in their explanation?
-Will they encourage questions?
+The response to this question can provide a great deal of insight into the candidate’s skills.
+How do they use different types of communication in their explanation?
+Will they encourage questions from other team members?
 How will they ensure that the explanation is understood?

 4. Entrepreneurship

-As digital and AI technologies continue to transform the world of work, the future workforce will need to be nimble, adaptable, and comfortable with continuous change.
-These attributes and the soft skills we’ve considered here can be summed up in one word: entrepreneurship.
+As digital and AI technologies continue to transform the world of work, the future workforce will need to be adaptable, agile, and comfortable with continuous change.
+These qualities, along with the soft skills we’ve discussed, can be summed up in one word: entrepreneurship.

-Independent professionals tend to be entrepreneurial by nature, which can be a big advantage to your enterprise.
-When your workforce is optimized through a strategic mix of employees and independents, you can tap into the innate entrepreneurial perspectives of your direct sourcing talent network.
+Independent professionals tend to be entrepreneurial by nature, which can be a huge advantage for your organization.
+When your workforce is optimized through a strategic mix of employees and independent contractors, you can tap into the innate entrepreneurial perspectives of your direct sourcing talent network.
 This can help effect changes in culture to align with the technology-driven future of work.

 Combining critical thinking, creativity, and excellent communication skills, entrepreneurial workers exhibit these characteristics:

-- They love creative challenges -Entrepreneurial workers thrive when presented with a challenge, and the more creative the challenge the better.
+- They love creative challenges: Entrepreneurial workers thrive when presented with a challenge.
+The more creative the challenge, the better.

-- They are action-oriented -While they are certainly thinkers, entrepreneurial workers can be faster to process information mentally.
-Once they’ve done that processing, they want to get to work rather than continue considering and discussing.
+- They are action-oriented: While they are certainly thinkers, entrepreneurial workers can process information mentally faster.
+Once they’ve done that processing, they want to get to work rather than continuing the discussion.

-Here are some questions that can help you gauge the level of entrepreneurship in the independent talent you are considering engaging.
-When possible, ask follow up question to get more detail and insight.
+These questions can help you gauge the level of entrepreneurship in the independent talent you’re considering.
+When possible, ask follow-up questions to get more detail and insight.

 What roles have you had in your clients’ teams?

 Listen for details that go beyond the tasks related to the role.
-Did they help other team members address new challenges?
-Did they offer ideas to improve project outcomes?
+Have they supported other team members in their efforts to address new challenges?
+Were they able to offer ideas that improved project outcomes?
 How did they contribute beyond their scope of work to benefit everyone?

-Tell me about a business problem you solved when you were time and resource crunched.
+Tell me about a business problem you solved when you were strapped for time or resources.

 Entrepreneurial workers take responsible action.
-How did they approach the problem?
-Note how they used their imagination, sought help, or came up with nontraditional solutions that overcame shortfalls.
+How did they tackle the problem?
+Pay attention to how they used their imagination, sought out assistance, or came up with nontraditional solutions to overcome challenges.

 Have you disagreed with a client or team lead on one of your projects?
 Tell me how you resolved the disagreement.

 Dealing effectively with disagreement is a valuable skill in entrepreneurial workers.
-Gauge their level of comfort with disagreement and their experience with handling such situations calmly, professionally, and with a satisfactory outcome.
+Assess their level of comfort with conflict and their experience with handling such situations calmly and professionally while achieving a satisfactory outcome.

 Tell me about a mistake you made in one of your projects, what you learned from it, and how you corrected it.

 Smart entrepreneurs know that things sometimes go upside down.
-Rather than be blamed and upset, they learn from the situation and make corrections.
+Rather than be blamed and upset, they learn from the situation and make the necessary corrections.

 In this guide